James Madison University, 1908 – 1959, An Annotated Historical Timeline, Researched and Written by L. Sean Crowley, 2006

 Brochures, Programs, Flyers & Other Ephemera

-JMU Vertical File in Special Collections contains materials in approximately 100 subject headings.
+JMU Vertical Files in Special Collections contains materials on more than 150 subjects related to JMU’s history.
 These include such topics as “Alma Mater,” “Rankings,” “Protest,” and “University Farm.”

 Other Materials / Sources